onzfonz/comp227/src/content/4/en/part4c.md

 app.use('/api/users', usersRouter)
 ```

-The contents of the file that defines the router are as follows:
+The contents of our new router (*controllers/users.js*) is as follows:

 ```js
 const bcrypt = require('bcrypt')